cospectrum/echo-hub/packages/nlp-api/README.md

 # nlp-api
 An API that can convert `speech to text` in both synchronous and asynchronous modes.

+The API provides some auxiliary requests, such as:
+- prometheus statistics via the `/metrics` endpoint
+- `/ping` for health checks

 ## Dev
 start fastapi app (in http_mode):
 ```sh